HM Prison Service

 The statement of purpose for His Majesty's Prison Service states that "[His] Majesty's Prison Service serves the public by keeping in custody those committed by the courts.
 Our duty is to look after them with humanity and help them lead law abiding and useful lives in custody and after release".
 The Ministry of Justice's objective for prisons seeks "Effective execution of the sentences of the courts so as to reduce re-offending and protect the public".

-It has its head office in Clive House in London, and previously its head office was in Cleland House in the City of Westminster, London.
+It has its head office in 102 Petty France in London, and it had previous head offices in Clive House (also situation on Petty France) and Cleland House in the City of Westminster, London.

-The British Overseas Territory of Bermuda's HM Prison Service (renamed the Department of Corrections in 2002) is a separate organisation.
+As of 2019, the recidivism rate in the UK is almost 50% after one year.

 Operation

 In 2004, the Prison Service was responsible for 130 prisons and employed around 44,000 staff.
 As of 2009 the number of prisons had risen by one (of which 11 were privately owned).

 Population statistics for the service are published weekly.
 Those for 24 June 2016 counted 85,130 prisoners; 95.47% were male.
 Those for the year to 31 March 2019 showed a fall to 83,013 (annual average); 95% were male.

 HMPPS has a duty to implement the sentences and orders of the courts, to protect the public and to rehabilitate offenders.
 There are various ways a prisoner can be purposefully rehabilitated; including education, training, work and undertaking targeted accredited programmes.

 Prisoners in England and Wales have a daily regime which might include employment and training on temporary licence outside of prison.
 In financial year 2018/19, 12,100 prisoners on average were employed in custody, delivering 17.1 million hours worked over the year.
 Average monthly net earnings per prisoner was £1,083 before the Prisoner Earnings Act (PEA) levy was applied.

 On 31 March 2019, there were 37,735 staff in post.
 This was an increase of 2,452 staff on 31 March 2018, when a total of 35,293 were staff in post.
 Over the two-year period from 31 March 2017 to the latest year, 4,894 extra staff were in post (32,841 staff were in post on 31 March 2017).

-Drug finds in prisons again rose; in the 12 months to March 2019, numbering 18,435; an increase of 41% over the previous alike period.
+Drug finds in prisons again rose; in the 12 months to March 2019, they numbered 18,435 an increase of 41% over the previous alike period.